 Most of the databases and journals of greatest interest to chemistry researchers are behind expensive paywalls, including SciFinder, Reaxys, and over 90% of primary journals.
 That means you need to be currently affiliated with a subscribing institution in order to use them.
 (Sorry, alumni don't qualify.)
-While there's a growing trend to make more research and data open and freely available to everyone, at present the chemical literature is far more closed than open.
+While there's a growing trend to make more articles and data open and freely available to everyone, the chemical literature as a whole is still far more closed than open.

 Here's a list of some of the most important resources that alumni and the general public can use for free.
 In addition, many of the specialized web resources listed in the guide pages to the left are also free.